bitovi/academy/src/react-native/14-user-inputs/user-inputs.md

 - Call `useState()` and use the `OrderItems` interface to create an `items` state.
 - Create a function for calling `setItems()` with the updated `items` state.
 - Update `subtotal` to use the `calculateTotal()` helper function.
-- List restaurant food items for both lunch and dinner menus with checkboxes using `FormSwitchField`.
+- List restaurant food items for both lunch and dinner menus with switches using `FormSwitchField`.

-Hint: The `items` state will look like this when populated:
+**Hint:** The `items` state will look like this when populated:

 ```tsx
 const items = {